andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### "A Case is a Case is a Case" [AHL]

 Note:
 The route into everything was to try and tackle the "case is a case (is a case)" issue.

 I could see where it had come from; the idea was to modernise the criminal justice system, and to remove some of the unnecessary complexity.

 !DATA!DATA!DATA!
 ADD SOMETHING ABOUT DATA (AND TRYING NOT TO HAVE TOO MUCH OF IT) HERE.

 @gaythu-rajan to pull this into the data section.

-One way to do this was clearly to find things which where similar and to treat them in the same way.
-There was a lot to suggest that fundamentally, cases were a candidate for this.
-The problem was, the simlarities were less than anticipated, and the differences were critical - mainly in the regards to who owned the cases and how they were handled.
+One way to do this was to find things which where similar and to treat them in the same way.
+From some angles, there was a lot to suggest that fundamentally, cases were a candidate for this.
+The problem was, the simlarities were less than anticipated, and the differences were critical - mainly in the regards to who owned the cases and how they were handled as they made their way through the system.

+NEAR ENEMY: When exploring the domain, listen for difference, rather than look for similarity.
+Don't abstract too early.

+How to prove one way was right, and the other wrong however?

 The problem became painfully evident when looking at the existing Case Aggregate - it was *massive* and had tons of attributes.
 It also had a significant amount of contributors - it was a *very* hot piece of code.
 Everyone wanted to add their stuff to it.